Decay and erosion as currency: Messed-up Pakistan Series 5

 The third curse being: Under Control

 The fourth question mark being: The Ummah Card

-This is how it works.
+This is how decay and erosion work.
 Let us start with daily travel.

 - Why do I need city Metro buses and trains, circular railways when I can use family-owned or office- or government-provided cars